How to Choose an Experience Platform That Fits Your Architecture and Skills

 Hybrid CMS

 Don’t put all your eggs in one basket, whether it is a classic CMS or a headless CMS.
-Make sure the platform features a hybrid CMS, which provides classic solutions for editors and headless solutions for developers—with all alternatives being fully optional.
+Make sure the platform features a hybrid CMS.
+This provides classic solutions for editors and headless solutions for developers—with all alternatives being fully optional.

-Is the vendor a visionary with focus on flexible and agile work methods, and modern web technologies, or does it cling to legacy systems and business as usual?
+Is the vendor a visionary with focus on agile work methods and modern web technologies, or does it cling to legacy systems and business as usual?

-The litmus test of discovering a true hybrid CMS fit for today’s and tomorrow’s omnichannel world.
-Make sure that the content is given primacy—that the platform presupposes flexible content types and structured content, as opposed to page building and presentation.
+The litmus test of discovering a true digital experience platform for today’s and tomorrow’s omnichannel world.
+Be certain that the content is given primacy.
+The platform should presuppose flexible content types and structured content, as opposed to page building and presentation.

 Limitations

-Check this if you have some pervasive limitations in your organisations, like integrations to legacy systems, CRMs, ERPs, design systems, or the choice of what front-end frameworks you can work with.
+Check this box if you have some pervasive limitations in your organizations.
+These could be integrations to legacy systems, CRMs, ERPs, design systems, or the choice of what front-end frameworks you can work with.

 Archive Search